collapsed-stacks/startups/questions/8702/what-is-the-chance-of-a-silicon-valley-startup-to-do-extremely-great-once-it-has.md

 - tagged: `valuation`
 - score: 3

-<p>The probability of success of a startup is extremely small.
-What is the probability of success <strong>knowing that</strong> the startup had a few rounds of funding (~$100M) and already more than 100 employees ?
+The probability of success of a startup is extremely small.
+What is the probability of success **knowing that** the startup had a few rounds of funding (~$100M) and already more than 100 employees ?
-By success I mean see its valuation do 10x over the next few years Thanks!</p>
+By success I mean see its valuation do 10x over the next few years Thanks!

 ## Answer 8703